 3.58 In relation to consumer activity, our Call for Evidence also reported on a Eurobarometer Survey on the European Small Claims Procedure which showed that around one in ten people living in the EU ordered or bought goods or services from sellers based in other EU countries; around one in five people made recent purchases while in another EU Member State on a holiday or business trip; and three in ten citizens purchased offline and online goods from businesses based in other Member States.

-However, it is quite striking – though perhaps unsurprising in the political climate – that the main, if not the only, reason given for the lacklustre performance of these Regulations very much lay the blame for it on the consumers themselves, even if only through the prism of their ignorance.
-This is both patronising and disingenous.
+However, it is quite striking – though perhaps unsurprising in the political climate – that the main, if not the only, reason given for the lacklustre performance of these Regulations consists very much in laying the blame for it on the consumers themselves, even if only through the prism of their ignorance.
+This is both patronising and disingenuous.
 There could be other, concurrent or alternative, causes for their poor performance, at an ‘earlier’ stage of their life, so to speak.
 Firstly, the Regulations themselves – objectively as pieces of legislation required to apply throughout the Union – could be ill-written, or their scope ill-defined.
 Uncertainty as to the actual procedure or the actual effect of an order so obtained can be a strong disincentive to use, especially if there is a concurrent commercial need for a timely resolution (in particular applicable to EOP procedures) that would be thwarted by the need to repeat the whole process once it has become apparent that the effects are different or insufficiently robust.
 Uncertainty as to a legal process and its effects is even more dampening on the one-time-user, do-it-yourself litigant, whose appetite for legal resolution is already rather thin.

 Secondly, there could be a bottleneck at an earlier stage in their application: there could be a lack of appetite not amongst litigants, but at the level of State negotiators and legislators when participating in the creation of instruments within ‘European civil procedure’ under Article 81 TFEU.